CyberSecAI/.github/profile/README.md

 Notes
 1. Reducing human/manual effort would be my overall approach to improving CVE enrichment i.e. approach 1.
-2. This relates to extracting data from CVE reference links to inform CWE, and KeyPhrase, MITRE Technical Impact
+2. This relates to extracting data from CVE reference links to inform CWE, and KeyPhrase, MITRE Technical Impact.

-### Narrative:
+### Narrative

 #### Pre-Narrative (how things are now)
 A user, based on their understanding of the vulnerability, and what makes a good vulnerability description, manually writes the Vulnerability Description.

-Some issues with vulnerability Descriptions:
+##### Some issues with vulnerability Descriptions:
 1. They lack information on the vulnerability.
    1. In extreme cases they can have no vulnerability information e.g. the original description for https://nvd.nist.gov/vuln/detail/cve-2024-45346#VulnChangeHistorySection
 2. They don't follow the [template](https://www.cve.org/Resources/General/Key-Details-Phrasing.pdf)